abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 > As I have mentioned above, ABP introduced the Image Manipulation System in v7.3.0.
 So, ensure your application is v7.3.0 or higher.

 After creating the application, let's create the database and seed the initial data by running the `*.DbMigrator` project.
-Also, you can run the application to see it's working as expected.
+Also, you can run the application to see if it's working as expected.

 ### Configuring the BLOB Storing System

-Since, we are creating a image upload application, we need to store our images in somewhere and read these image contents when its needed.
+Since we are creating an image upload application, we need to store our images somewhere and read these image contents when it's needed.
 [BLOB Storing System](https://docs.abp.io/en/abp/latest/Blob-Storing) is a great solution to achieve this.
 Let's install & configure the BLOB Storing System into our application.

 First, run the following command under the directory of your `*.HttpApi` project: